The Health Benefits of Creativity

 Health centers often have general arts programs, such as community painting classes or craft events, as well as programs designed for specific health conditions.
 If your provider doesn’t offer these programs, there’s a good chance they can recommend options that meet your needs.

 One such example is Dance for PD, a nonprofit that offers dance classes designed for people with Parkinson’s disease.
-They’re available online, in New York City, and through a network of partners in more than 300 communities in 25 countries.
-Due to the COVID-19 pandemic, Dance for PD is providing free live-stream classes and conversations each week, including yoga, meditation, and various forms of dance.
-Check out their website (danceforparkinsons.org) to learn more and stay up to date on when in-person classes will resume.
+They’re available online (danceforparkinsons.org), in New York City, and through a network of partners in more than 300 communities in 25 countries.

 6. Make Creativity a Habit